-1.1 The site comprises agricultural land that forms a gently undulating plain over the most part, with a gentle fall to the south and west.
+1.1 This application was deferred from the Planning Committee meeting on 8th June 2016 in order to allow Members to visit the site.
+The site comprises agricultural land that forms a gently undulating plain over the most part, with a gentle fall to the south and west.
 The sites is just under 17 hectares in size.
 The site is bounded by another agricultural field that has planning permission for housing as part of P14/S0673/FUL and P15/S3293/FUL.
 The northern boundary of Benson Conservation Area forms the southern edge of Littleworth Road to the south of the site.
 The built up area of Benson lies beyond the adjacent site to the east and southern boundaries.
 To the north and west is open countryside, with the McDonald's Services Station to the west beyond the B4009 which links to the A4074.
 A location plan is attached as Appendix 1.